Cyclenerd/google-cloud-shell-vscode/README.md

 >
 > This is VS Code.

-My developer heart is set on VS Code.
+My developer heart is set on VS Code 🧑‍💻💘.
 I don't want to miss the marketplace and the VS Code extensions.
+I also like the 160px more vertical space for the source code.

 If you feel the same way, this project with the script will help you.
 If you get along with Theia, also good.
 This is diversity.

 ## Contributing